FC Bayern Munich II: History

 The team's first appearance in the top-league of Bavarian football, the southern group of the Amateurliga Bayern, came in 1956, when it won the tier-four 2nd Amateurliga Oberbayern A and advanced to the next level through the promotion round.
-After finishing its first season in this league in mid-table, it ended 1957–58 as runners-up, two points behind local rival FC Wacker München.
-It repeated this achievement in 1960–61, this time coming second to TSV 1860 Munich II.
+After finishing its first season in this league in mid-table, it ended 1957–58 as runners-up, two points behind local rival Wacker München.
+It repeated this achievement in 1960–61, this time coming second to 1860 Munich II.
 Both reserve sides then descended in the league table and, in 1963, when the German football league system was severely altered, they both missed the cut-off for the new single-tier Amateurliga Bayern.
 Bayern Amateure had to finish seventh to qualify but came only 14th and found itself grouped in the new tier-four Landesliga Bayern-Süd.

 It took the team four seasons in this league to work its way back up, improving year by year and, in 1966–67, it finished first and earned promotion back to the Bayernliga.
 Bayern started well in the league, coming fourth in the first year, but then declined and was relegated again in 1971.
 It only took two seasons this time for the team to return to the third division and another league win in 1973 moved the team back up.

 For the next 21 seasons, the team was to be a member of the Bayernliga without interruption.
 However, in all the 21 seasons there, the team could never win the league either, being ineligible for promotion from there to professional football anyway.

 The team had few bad seasons in this time, coming relatively close to relegation only once, in 1982.
 It managed three runners-up finishes in the league, in 1983, 1984 and 1987 and generally existed as an upper-table side.